Soliprem/tufted-website/content/about/index.typ

 My name is Francesco, and I'm a 22-years-old student at the university of Bologna.
 Right now I'm part of the Collegio Superiore, Bologna's excellency school.
-I'm currently working towards a bachelor's in Economics, Politics and Social Sciences.
-If you want to know more about why I made this website, check out #link("/posts/why")[this short post] I made about it
+I'm currently working towards a Master's in Economics and Econometrics.
+If you want to know more about why I made this website, check out #link("/posts/why")[this short post] I made about it!